 The National Institute for Mathematical and Biological Synthesis (NIMBios), recently created at UTK, has several opportunities for those who want to work with me, people in my lab, or any of the other faculty, postdocs, or students at UTK, NIMBios, or Oak Ridge National Labs, as well as those who want to forge collaborations with researchers around the world with or without involvement of local researchers.
 These include postdoctoral fellowships, sabbatical fellowships, and short term visitor funding (1-4 weeks), as well as the opportunity for working groups and investigative workshops.
 Having NIMBioS here is like being a crocodile on a wildebeest migration route: hundreds of scientists working on the interface of math and biology thunder by, ripe for interaction.

-For more info on the lab, see page of lab standards and facilities.
 We have access to hundreds of computation nodes to use for simulations or other analyses, and so far, each lab member has gotten use of a Mac pro desktop at work with multiple monitors.
-Below, you can see the layout for the grad student/postdoc space -- my office is right across the hall.
+Below, you can see the layout for the grad student/postdoc space — my office is right across the hall.